spineo/local-yum-mariadb/README.md

 ssh -i /<path-to-pem>/<mycert>.pem ec2-user@ec2-xxx-xxx-xxx-xxx.compute-1.amazonaws.com
 ```

-The Public DNS above can be obtained from the instance _Description_ (and it will change every time the instance is stopped/started).
+The Public DNS above can be obtained from the instance _Description_ (and it will change every time the instance is re-started).
 I will from here on generically reference it using 'xxx' for each 8-bit field.

 Create and configure your user id by running the following commands (_passwd_ set optional) and log in using your user: